| | |

 Try any of the following for a twist on this perfect basmati rice recipe:

-• Cilantro: Mix in ¼ cup chopped fresh cilantro after cooking.
+• Cilantro: Stir in a large handful of chopped fresh cilantro once the rice has finished cooking.

-• Cumin: Toast 1 teaspoon of cumin seeds in the butter before adding rice.
-You can also add 1 teaspoon of ground cumin when you add the salt.
+• Cumin: Toast 1 teaspoon cumin seeds in the butter before adding rice, or use 1 tablespoon ground cumin when toasting the rice.

-• Curry: Add 1 tablespoon of curry powder to the stock.
+• Curry Powder: Add up to 1 tablespoon of your favourite curry powder to the rice and butter while toasting.

-• Garlic: Sauté 2 minced garlic cloves in the butter before adding rice.
+• Garlic: Sauté 1 or 2 minced garlic cloves in the butter before adding rice.

-• Lemon: Stir in 1 tablespoon lemon zest after cooking.
+• Lemon: Stir in 1 tablespoon lemon zest or the juice of 1 lemon after cooking.

-• Onion: Sauté ½ cup diced onion in the butter before adding rice.
+• Onion: Sauté ½ cup diced onion in the butter before adding the rice.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-Process shots 1 & 2 to make this recipe.
+Process shots 1 through 4 to make this recipe.

-STEP 5: Place the lid on the pot snugly.
-Turn off the heat and let the pot sit on the burner for 30 minutes.
+STEP 3: Cover the pot with parchment and a snug lid.
+Turn off the heat and let the pot rest on the burner for 30 minutes.

 Expert Tips

-3. When cutting the parchment paper, make it slightly larger than the pot’s diameter to create a good seal.
+• Cut the parchment slightly larger than the diameter of the pot to create a snug seal.

 Recipe Notes

-• Do not lift the lid or parchment during the 30-minute resting period.
+• Do not lift the lid or parchment during the 30-minute rest.

-• If the rice seems too moist after resting, leave it uncovered for a few minutes.
+• If rice seems too moist after resting, uncover it and leave it on the burner for a few minutes longer.

-• If you’re not serving right away, keep the rice covered to retain heat and moisture.
+• Keep covered if not serving right away to retain moisture.

 Storage

-• This rice freezes beautifully!
-I like to make a batch, let it cool, and then portion it into zipper-top bags for the freezer.
-You can thaw in the fridge overnight before reheating or defrost gently in the microwave or a pot on the stovetop.
+• To freeze, cool rice and portion it into zipper-top bags.
+Thaw overnight in the fridge or reheat gently from frozen in the microwave or on the stovetop.

 Printable Recipe Card